Skip to main content

 Reading content from the content store

-To retrieve content from the content store, make a GET request:
+Within our infrastructure, to retrieve content from the Content Store, make a GET request:

 If the path matches a base_path content will be returned, whereas if the path matches a route a 303 redirect will be returned to the content at the base_path.